-Students must have their site and site supervisor approved in Tevera by the last day of the semester preceding the start of practicum or internship.
-If a student is changing to a new internship site or extending a placement, the same rule applies.
+Students must have their site and site supervisor approved in Tevera by the last day of the semester preceding the start of practicum.
+If a student is changing to a new internship site, the same rule applies.

 Students who do not have their site or site supervisor approved by the final date will be dropped from the class.
 There are no exceptions to this deadline.